Graham Bidstrup

-Graham Leslie "Buzz" Bidstrup (born 30 August 1952) is an Australian musician, songwriter, music producer and talent manager.
-He was a member of the Angels (1976–1981), the Party Boys (1983–1984) and Gang Gajang (1984–1987, 1993–1996, 1997–2010, 2013–present).
-He has managed Jimmy Little, Nathan Cavaleri and Diana Ah Naid.
-He was the CEO of the Jimmy Little Foundation from 2005 to 2015 and is the founder and Managing Director of associated Uncle Jimmy Thumbs Up Ltd.
+Graham Leslie "Buzz" Bidstrup (born 30 August 1952) is an Australian musician, songwriter, music producer, and talent manager.
+He was a member of the Angels (1976–1981), the Party Boys (1983–1984) and Gang Gajang (various periods after 1984).
+He has managed Jimmy Little, Nathan Cavaleri, and Diana Ah Naid.
+He was the CEO of the Jimmy Little Foundation from 2005 to 2015 and is the founder and managing director of associated Uncle Jimmy Thumbs Up Ltd.

-Biography

-Early years
+Early life and education

 Graham Leslie Bidstrup was born on 30 August 1952 in Adelaide.

+He began his professional career in 1967 as a 15-year-old in Fahrenheit 451 on drums, alongside Roger Ball on lead vocals, Bob Barford on lead guitar, Graham Betteny on bass guitar, Tony Faeshe, Steve Hopgood, and Bill Semple on rhythm guitar.

+He completed a mechanical engineering course at the South Australian Institute of Technology in the early 1970s.

+Career

+After graduating, Bidstrup travelled to Europe.

-He began his professional career in 1967 as a 15-year-old in Fahrenheit 451 on drums, alongside Roger Ball on lead vocals, Bob Barford on lead guitar, Graham Betteny on bass guitar, Tony Faeshe, Steve Hopgood and Bill Semple on rhythm guitar.
-He completed a mechanical engineering course at the Adelaide University of Technology in the early 1970s before travelling to Europe.
-In the mid-1970s Bidstrup was back in Adelaide and joined Red Angel Panic, which variously included Ron Anderson on bass guitar, Chris Bailey on bass guitar and backing vocals, Jim Cane, Fred Cass, John Freeman on drums and backing vocals, Peter McCormack, Ken Skinner on keyboards, Rob Tillet on lead guitar and lead vocals and Chris Timms.
-He also played in other Adelaide bands Taxi (1970s), Pegasus (1970s) and Gotham City (1982).
+In the mid-1970s Bidstrup was back in Adelaide and joined Red Angel Panic, which variously included Ron Anderson on bass guitar, Chris Bailey on bass guitar and backing vocals, Jim Cane, Fred Cass, John Freeman on drums and backing vocals, Peter McCormack, Ken Skinner on keyboards, Rob Tillet on lead guitar, and lead vocals and Chris Timms.
+He also played in other Adelaide bands Taxi (1970s), Pegasus (1970s), and Gotham City (1982).

 The Angels

 Bidstrup (a.k.a.
 Buzz Throckman until 1978) joined Adelaide-band the Angels in August 1976 after the release of their first single "Am I Ever Gonna See Your Face Again".
 He recorded four studio albums with the band, The Angels (1977), Face to Face (1978), No Exit (1979) and Dark Room (1980).
 Three of these albums were certified platinum, with two reaching the top ten Kent Music Report albums chart.

 In 1980, Bidstrup co-wrote and co-produced the Angels' top ten single, "No Secrets" with their singer Bernard "Doc" Neeson.
 Bidstrup left the Angels in 1981 to focus on screen music production.
 He worked on Heatwave (1982), Starstruck (1982) and Greetings from Wollongong (1983).
 The related soundtracks had performances by Australian bands, the Riptides, the Honeymoon, and the Numbers.